-In addition to understanding the general field of private security, the student will be able to differentiate between the security needs of industry, private
+In addition to understanding the general field of private security, the student will be able to differentiate between the security needs of industry, private business, government and selected educational institutions.
+3 hrs. lecture/wk.

 Retail Security (3 CR)

 This is a study of retail security supervision and management.
 Topics will include employment practices, employee dishonesty, controlling shoplifters, and building and perimeter protection.
 3 hrs. lecture/wk.